Table of contents

 7. Your customer is angry beyond repair

 This is slightly different from a yelling customer.
 The customer was clearly wronged, and they’re angry, even though they may not be yelling yet.
-It’s up to you to calm them down and turn the situation into a positive one.
+It’s up to you and your team to calm them down and turn the situation into a positive one.

 8. Your customer refuses to cooperate

-You’ll often need customers to provide additional information or take screenshots or videos to help you understand their problem.
+Customer support agents will often need customers to provide additional information or take screenshots or videos to understand their problems better.
 Not all customers may happily oblige.

 Golden suggests using the “feel, felt, found” technique to convince customers.
 Here’s how it works: